10 Things you have to See Near Prague

 Very close to Prague, just 30 kilometers away, is a small town with a castle that makes it one of the best excursions that can be done from Prague.
 Given its proximity, I recommend you to spend a few hours to visit it.

-During your visit you will find several rooms of great interest.
-Above all appears the Chapel of the Holy Cross and its Great Tower of 60 meters high.
+If you book an excursion to Karlstejn Castle, you can admire several rooms of great interest.
+Above all, the chapel of the Holy Cross and its 60-meter high Great Tower stand out.

 How to get to Karlstejn Castle